 I cannot tell you how many things are wrong with that scenario.
 It’s basically a perfect recipe for disaster.
 This woman was trying to run a 100m dash in the Olympics without ever having walked 3 steps in her life.

-The Successful Beginner Projects series is designed to help you get a really successful start with your Silhouette cutting machine.
-These machines are wonderful tools, but way too many folks try to start out with projects that are too difficult for beginners and get easily frustrated.
-I created this series to take you step by step through a few cuts to help you gain confidence and have some fun right off the bat.
-If you’ll work through these projects first, then you’ll be well trained to tackle more challenging ones.
+The Successful Beginner Projects series is designed to help you get the best start possible with your Silhouette.
+These machines are wonderful tools, but too many folks try to start out with projects that are too difficult for a beginner and get easily frustrated.
+I created this series to take you step by step through a few cuts to help you gain confidence and have fun right off the bat.
+If you’ll work through these projects first, you’ll be well trained to tackle more challenging ones.

 I highly recommend working through 2 other series of lessons before beginning these projects.

-The Before You Begin series will give you all the info you need to know when you are first starting out.
+The Before You Begin series will give you all the info you need to know when you are a Silhouette beginner just starting out.
 Many of these things can be done before you even have a machine.
 The lessons take you through–

 The Software Basics series takes you on a tour of the Silhouette Studio software.
 You can do most of these without a machine, too.
 These lessons walk you through–